thirumurthis/Learnings/cassandra/Cassandra-Notes.md

      - 2. Then the data is merged to an in-memory representation called `memtable`.
      - 3. Responds back to the Client, that the data is written.
   - Every data that is being written in Cassandra gets a timestamp associated to it.
-     - 4. `memtable` memory runs out, Cassandra flushes the data to the disk behind the scenes asynchornously (sequential IO operation which is fast, taking the in-memory data and serializing it to disk).
+     - 4. when `memtable` memory runs out, Cassandra flushes the data to the disk behind the scenes asynchornously (sequential IO operation which is fast, taking the in-memory data and serializing it to disk).
 The disk is called `SSTable`.

   ![image](https://user-images.githubusercontent.com/6425536/74626761-76eab100-5105-11ea-8228-93c19c14bc9d.png)